 Click on the second link to reset your password.
 This link will take you back to your website and will allow you to enter a new password for your WordPress account.

-First enter a new password and then repeat the same new password in “Confirm New Password” field.
-The Strength Indicator bar below will let you know if both passwords don’t match.
+WordPress will automatically generate a strong password for you.
+You can change that to use your own strong password.
 The strength indicator bar will also let you know the strength of your password.
 WordPress will let you set a weak password, but it is recommended that you choose a strong password.

 A strong password is more than 8 characters long, contains both upper and lower case letters, with numbers, and special characters like ! ” ? $ % ^ &.